Atlas is a simple package cloner tool. It manages project dependencies in an isolated deps/ directory.

 When completed, run source nim-1.6.12/activate.sh on UNIX and nim-1.6.12/activate.bat on Windows.

-To change the used dependency resolution mechanism, edit the resolver value of your atlas.workspace file.
+To change the used dependency resolution mechanism, edit the resolver value of your atlas.config file.
 The possible values are:

 The default resolution mechanism is called "MaxVer" where the highest available version is selected that still fits the requirements.